-Residence Life is responsible for investigating any alleged misconduct if this misconduct relates to (or occurs on) University owned or partnership property.
-If you are asked to attend a conduct meeting with Residence Life staff then please cooperate with the process, this will only ever work in your favour.
-If you are asked to attend a conduct meeting please be aware that the initial part of the meeting will be investigative.
-You will be asked to review any evidence presented about your conduct and Residence Life staff will ascertain what your involvement is, and whether or not this is considered to be misconduct.
+Residence Life is responsible for investigating any alleged misconduct if this misconduct relates to (or occurs on) University owned or managed property.
+If you are asked to attend a disciplinary meeting with Residence Life staff then please cooperate with the process, this will only ever work in your favour.
+If you are asked to attend a disciplinary meeting please be aware that the initial part of the meeting will be investigative.
+You will be asked to review any evidence presented about your conduct and Residence Life staff will ascertain what your involvement is (if any), and whether or not this is considered to be misconduct.

-Investigative: The initial meetings with Residence Life staff are to investigate your involvement with certain incidents or alleged misconduct.
-You will not be ‘charged’ in advance of the meeting, instead these meetings offer you the opportunity to explain your involvement in the alleged misconduct (or lack therefore).
-Any misconduct that is found to have occurred will then be discussed with you alongside any relevant penalties.
+Investigative: The disciplinary meeting with Residence Life staff is to investigate your involvement with certain incidents or alleged misconduct.
+You will not be ‘charged’ in advance of the meeting, instead these meetings offer you the opportunity to explain your involvement in the alleged misconduct (or lack of involvement if this is the case).
+Any misconduct that is found to have occurred will then be discussed with you alongside any relevant penalties that will be imposed.

-Misconduct: Misconduct would be considered any behaviour which breaches one of more of the University Regulation as to the Discipline of Students paragraphs 2(a) - (p), see the ‘Resources’ pages for more information.
+Misconduct: Misconduct would be considered any behaviour which breaches one of more of the University Regulations relating to the Discipline of Students paragraphs 2(a) - (p).
+These Regulations can be found here – www.sheffield.ac.uk/polopoly_f

 Aggravating factor: Behaviour, attitude, lack of remorse or uncooperative behaviour would all be examples of factors which are seen as further aggravating any misconduct found to have occurred.
 Drinking alcohol or using substances which change your behaviour would also be seen as aggravating factors.